HEnquist/camilladsp/README.md

   Set this to `true` to enable resampling of the input signal.
-  In addition to resampling the input to a different sample rate, this can be useful for rate-matching capture and playback devices with independant clocks.
+  In addition to resampling the input to a different sample rate, this can be useful for rate-matching capture and playback devices with independent clocks.

 * `resampler_type` (optional, defaults to "BalancedAsync")